 The courts have held that a two or three inch difference in sidewalk level between joints or divisions is only a trivial defect.
 The court reasoned that if there were no holes or breaks in the concrete and that other than the fact that the two sections do not meet on precisely the same plane, the sidewalk was in good condition.

 A personal injury lawyer can investigate a premises liability case.
-If you have been injured or a loved one has been injured or killed because of the negligence or recklessness of a property owner contact Central Pennsylvania based Schmidt Kramer Injury Lawyers, with offices in Harrisburg and Camp Hill, and we will answer any questions you have about the accident and the legal rights you may have due to the personal injury and losses.
+If you have been injured or a loved one has been injured or killed because of the negligence or recklessness of a property owner contact Central Pennsylvania based Schmidt Kramer Injury Lawyers, located in Harrisburg, and we will answer any questions you have about the accident and the legal rights you may have due to the personal injury and losses.